Tuesday, 23 May 2023

 King Cole Merino Blend DK (100% wool).
 An excellent budget yarn which I've used many times in my designs.
 It is a bit thicker at 104m/ 50g.

 Stashbust!
-This project could be crocheted in most DK weight yarns.
-You could pull together a collection of differnt coloured yarns with the same yarn base or you could even make a completely scrappy version - remember all your ends will be hidden inside!
+This project could potentially be crocheted in most DK weight yarns.
+Why not pull together a collection of different coloured yarns with the same yarn base?
+Or you could even make a completely scrappy version - remember all your ends will be hidden inside!
+Yay!

-I hope this has given you some yarn inspiration, happy crocheting,
+I hope this has given you some yarn inspiration for the Gorse Cowl, happy crocheting,

 Marta xx